crxguy52/serialplot/README.md

 # serialplot
 A python 2.7 application that plots serial data in real time.
-Useful for visualizing data from microcontrollers
+Useful for visualizing data from microcontrollers.
+Originally written for Windows, others have used on linux

 #Requirements
 Python 2.7 - Matplotlib uses Python 2 for the tkinter widget, which means serialplot is limited to Python 2 as well.
 Serialplot was written to be compatable with Python 3 where applicable, whenever matplotlib updates.